ZachIsAGardner/Zeef/StyleGuide.md

 <hr/>

-* This is how you deal with fields that are to be set in the inspector that also need to get referenced by other objects.
+* This is how you deal with fields that are to be set in the inspector that also need to get referenced by other Classes.
 ```
 [SerializeField] private GameObject player;
 public GameObject Player { get { return player; }}